yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/function-widgets.md

 If you have integrated Yellow AI’s chat widget on Android/iOS app, see [Android chatbot SDK](https://docs.yellow.ai/docs/platform_concepts/mobile/chatbot/android) and [iOS chatbot SDK](https://docs.yellow.ai/docs/platform_concepts/mobile/chatbot/ios).

-This section guides you with different ways to customize your chat widget’s functionality.
+This section guides you with different ways to customize your chat widget’s visibility and functionality.

 In this article, you will learn: